This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 See also: How To Choose The Correct Bike Size

 [amazon fields=”B0139KZ0CU” value=”thumb” image_size=”large” image_align=”center”]

 This bike is absolutely phenomenal.
 I’m not only going to say that it is the best fitness hybrid but that it may qualify as the best bike on the market.

-This bike is so versatile.
-It flies on pavement, and can handle chat and gravel roads.
+This hybrid bicycle is so versatile.
+It flies when on the pavement and can handle chat and gravel roads.
 I’ve had some clients train with these bikes every day, while others used them to commute to work.
 I’ve even seen many riders use them to successfully complete their first century.

-Light: Borrowing from the road bike design, they have used a lighter frame and wheel design to keep you trucking along with no effort.
+Light: Borrowing from the road bicycle design, they have used a lighter frame and wheel design to keep you trucking along with no effort.
 At the same time, you’ll be able to ride this bike — even if you are 300 pounds. (see the above section again).
-There are no heavy shocks or cheap, heavy welds to slow you down.
+There are no massive shocks or cheap, heavy welds to slow you down.

-In my experience, most of the century riders who have used one of these bikes will complete their century ride averaging about 13-16 miles per hour with one of these bikes.
+In my experience, most of the century riders who have used one of these bicycles will complete their century ride averaging about 13-16 miles per hour with one of these bikes.

-For the city rider that needs to have the ability to navigate curbs and stop on a dime, you are going to appreciate some of the durability features that Diamondback has woven into this version of their performance hybrid.
+For the city rider that needs to have the ability to navigate curbs and stop on a dime, you are going to appreciate some of the durability features that Diamondback has woven into this version of their performance hybrid bikes for men.

 Disc Brakes – To begin with, you get the disc brakes.
 While disc brakes are not essential, they sure are nice.
 And you can stop on a dime.
 Or inches away from that car that cut you off.
 Whatever is important to you.
 They also give you added control in wet weather — always a plus.